 2. Courses - 15 credits

-Coursework consists of 5 regular seminars.
+Coursework consists of five seminars chosen from the Department's yearly seminar offerings.
+Exceptionally, with the approval of the graduate program director, students can register for one seminar (3 credits) in another discipline or at another university.
 Ideally, students will complete all coursework in their first three terms.
 Seminars are highly participatory and students are expected to partake in class discussions.

 3. Thesis Seminar (ARTH 655) - 3 credits

-The thesis seminar is designed to introduce students to the intellectual and professional aspects of graduate school and academia (such as writing a thesis, giving a conference paper and applying for grants).
-Students attend the seminar during the first half of their first and second terms, but are only assigned a grade once they give their thesis presentation in the second year (see below under "Thesis Presentation").
+The thesis seminar is designed to introduce students to the intellectual and professional aspects of graduate school and academia, such as writing a thesis, conducting research, engaging with art historical theory and methodologies, giving a conference paper and applying for grants.
+Students attend this seminar during the first half of their first and second terms.
+Credit for this pass/fail seminar is accorded once the students have delivered their thesis presentations in the second year of the program (see below under "Thesis Presentation").

 5. Thesis Proposal